 Few men can pull off bright white trousers.
 And yet Steve McQueen — a man who was famously slathered in motor oil half the time — managed to maintain several pristine pairs.
 How?
 Easy.
 He had different white trousers for every occasion.

-First up were his jeans, something slim cut and selvedge like Thom Sweeney’s hard-wearing off-white option.
-Next, his off-duty casual chinos, similar to what you see in the photograph above and perfectly replicated by New & Lingwood.
-The British brand’s spin on the style, with contemporary rise, belt loops at the waist and gently tapering legs, are ideal for reading your own copy of Motor Racing at the weekend.
+First up were his jeans, something slim cut and selvedge like Orlebar Brown’s hard-wearing off-white option.
+Next, his chinos; something similar to what you see in the photograph above and perfectly replicated by New & Lingwood.
+The British brand’s spin on the style, with contemporary rise, side adjusters the waist and gently tapering legs, are the ideal off-duty uniform for skimming your own copy of Motor Racing at the weekend.
 And, finally, for a touch of formality (we’ve all got movie premieres to attend now-and-then), you won’t find a trimmer, slimmer pair than Mr Marvis’ ‘The Wimbledons’.